BEXIS2/Documents/Docs/DataDescription.md

 >__Role:__ [Administrator](../docs/General/#roles), [Advanced User](../docs/General/#roles)

 ### Overview
 Constraints in BEXIS2 are rules that define acceptable values for a variable.
 They help ensure data consistency, enforce formats, and guide users in entering valid information.
-Constraints are usally created and managed centrally by administrators and are available throughout the system when designing or editing data structures.
+Constraints are usually created and managed centrally by administrators and are available throughout the system when designing or editing data structures.
 Constraints can also be assigned to [Variable Templates](variable-templates) under [[!LINK_CONFIGURE]](../docs/General#roles) **Settings  → Manage Variable Templates**, which is a common use case for ensuring consistent rules across datasets.

 To access the constraints management section, go to [[!LINK_CONFIGURE]](../docs/General#roles) **Settings → Manage Constraints**.

 ### Types of Constraints
 There are three main types of constraints:
 - **Pattern**: Ensures values match a specific format (e.g., a date or identifier) defined using regular expressions.
   - Example: To allow only dates in the format `YYYY-MM-DD`, use the regex pattern:  `^\d{4}-\d{2}-\d{2}$`
 - **Range**: Limits acceptable values to a defined numeric range.